GPT2099/Election_Analysis/README.md

   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+The election commission has requested additional data to complete the audit.

+1. Calculate the voter turnout for each county.
+2. Calculate the percentage of votes from each county out of the total count.
+3. Determine the county with the highest turnout.

 ## Challenge Summary

+-